To apply for a licence, the venue must be:

 Outdoor ceremonies from 1 July 2021

-The Government has introduced new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
+The Government has introduced temporary new legislation to enable marriage and civil partnership ceremonies to take place outdoors.
 This applies in venues that have been approved under the ‘Marriages and Civil Partnerships (Approved Premises) Regulations 2005’ until the end of March 2022.

 Existing venues will not need to resubmit a new application or new plans to enable them to use outside areas for ceremonies.
 But, we will need to work with venues to agree that the areas proposed are seemly and dignified and the location clearly identifiable by description before confirmation can be given to couples.